Can an ATV Flip? Common Causes and How to Avoid It

 • Apply the parking brakes.

-• Dismount the ATV on the uphill side, depending on the vehicle’s orientation in relation to the hill.
+• Dismount the ATV on the uphill side, depending on the vehicle’s orientation to the hill.
 If riding with a passenger, the passenger should dismount the vehicle before the rider.

 • Do not attempt to back down the hill.